Maryam Rajavi: Why is June 20, 1981, a historic landmark for Iran

-Confronting the Export of Terrorism and Fundamentalism
+Opposing the Export of Terrorism

 Exposing and also confronting the Iranian regime’s policy of exporting terrorism and fundamentalism in the past four decades, an effort in which the NCRI and the PMOI have been fully engaged, are part and parcel of the broader campaign to overthrow the ruling religious fascism.
 Allow me to inform the Iranian people that the ruling theocracy’s extensive two-year conspiracies and efforts to save its arrested diplomat in Belgium have so far proven futile, owing to a series of legal initiatives and a plethora of evidence, documents and testimonies.
 After a two-year investigation, the first closed-door court hearing will soon be convened.